consulo/purejavacomm/README.md

+This is a fork of PureJavaComm that fixes incompatilibily between JNA and YourKit Java Profiler using FunctionMapper on register, for details read https://github.com/twall/jna/issues/236

 PureJavaComm is an Application Programmin Interface (API) for accessing serial ports from Java, so this is a library aimed at programmers, not end users.

 PureJavaComm aims to be a drop-in replacement for Sun's (now Oracle) abandoned JavaComm and an easier to deploy alternative to RXTX.